DarthBurrit0/indestructibleart.com/content/drafts/2013-12-29-weekly-recap.md

     * [Ken Levine](http://www.giantbomb.com/articles/ken-levine-s-top-10-games-of-2013/1100-4823/)
     * [Jeff Gerstmann](http://www.giantbomb.com/articles/jeff-gerstmann-s-top-10-games-of-2013/1100-4835/)

+* **More videos of the Steam Controller in action** - [Kotaku](http://kotaku.com/watch-the-steam-controller-play-a-bunch-of-pc-games-1488594877)
+> The Steam Controller was one of the most surprising announcements of 2013.
+Will those wierd circular touch pads really work as well as a pair of traditional sticks?
+Can you really use it to play more traditional mouse and keyboard games?
+As we learn more about the device, answers to those questions are beginning to formulate.
+All these videos kind of help formulate answers as well but we won't really know hoe the controller forms until the official device is released in 2014.

 * **Interesting Time Travel Puzzle Platformer** - [IndieGames](http://indiegames.com/2013/12/greenlight_pick_go_back_and_fo.html)
-> Seems like a cool mechanic for a puzzle platformer.
+> Chronology is a puzzle platformer with a really clean art style and an interesting time mechanic.
+It's worth a look.
+Also...Giant snail.

 * **How-To upgrade your last gen titles to next gen** - [Polygon](http://www.polygon.com/2013/12/26/5245244/heres-how-to-upgrade-your-current-gen-games-to-next-gen)
 > Did you get a new Console for X-Mas?
 Heres a good list on how to upgrade those cross gen titles you already own to those fancy new Next Gen versions.

-* **Free Playstation Plus Games for January** - [Polygon](http://www.polygon.com/2013/12/26/5245258/playstation-plus-january-2014)
+* **Free Playstation Plus Games for January** - [PS Blog](http://blog.us.playstation.com/2013/12/26/playstation-plus-january-preview/)
-> Another huge month for PS Plus Members.
+> BioShock Infinite, DMC: Devil May Cry, and Brothers: A tale of Two Sons are all free for PS Plus Members in January.
 I’m excited and nervous to see how they keep this moving into PS4 titles.
+Check out the rest of January's Plus Member Benefits with the link above.

 * **Hello Games Offices Flooded** - [Joystiq](http://www.joystiq.com/2013/12/26/hello-games-says-goodbye-to-pcs-monitors-and-more-after-office/)
 > Hello Games, famous for the wild No Mans Sky trailer revealed at VGX, had most of their equipment ruined in a flood that hit their offices.
 Such a bummer.